-Why it matters: There needs to be clear indicators as to what is content and what are controls – that is, what the user can interact with.
-Those indicators can be size, color, positioning, font, etc. Font is an important one: using different styles or families means that the user won’t be confused and will easily identify what can be interacted with.
+Why it matters: There need to be clear indicators as to what is content and what are controls – that is, what the user can interact with.
+Those indicators can be size, color, positioning, font, etc. The font is an important one: using different styles or families means that the user won’t be confused and will easily identify what can be interacted with.

 How to test it: Identify all controls in your product and make sure that they are standing out from the content.
 When running usability tests, pay attention to whether users are having difficulties interacting with controls.

 Why it matters: It heavily impacts readability and comprehension.
-Making a clear distinction between headings, subheadings and from paragraphs reduces the mental overload in digesting that content.
+Making a clear distinction between headings, subheadings, and paragraphs reduces the mental overload in digesting that content.
 It also has got visual benefits – it looks and feels better.

 Why it matters: The user has a tendency to group – functionally or contextually – items that are close to each other.
 A navigation bar is a good example of this.
 Following this pattern and grouping items that are connected means the user instantly understands your interface.